sukhdipsrai/darpaflix/README.md

 # Darpaflix

-This website application is designed for users to watch and enjoy content online.
+Designed as a Netflix Web Application Clone, for users to watch and enjoy content online.

 https://darpaflix.herokuapp.com/?#/